-- connections: a Reference to Many place resources that identify the places that are physically accessible from the lift, which may include Mountain Areas, other Lifts, Snowparks, and Trails.
+- connections: a Reference to Many place resources that identify the places that are physically accessible from the lift, which may include Mountain Areas, other Lifts, Snowparks, and Ski Slopes.
 Nullable.
 Non-empty. - multimediaDescriptions: a Reference to Many media object resources (see Media Objects) that are related to the lift.
 See Section multimediaDescriptions.
 Nullable.
 Non-empty.

-Field Туре Constraints connections Reference to Many object to Mountain Areas, Trails, Lifts, and Snowparks Nullable, Non-empty multimediaDescriptions Reference to Many object to Media Objects Nullable, Non-empty
+Field Туре Constraints categories Reference to Many object to Categories Nullable, Non-empty connections Reference to Many object to Mountain Areas, Ski Slopes, Lifts, and Snowparks Nullable, Non-empty multimediaDescriptions Reference to Many object to Media Objects Nullable, Non-empty